 The paleo diet is the latest diet to hit the fitness world.
 But what exactly is the paleo diet?
 How does the paleo diet work?
 Can you trust it and is it safe?
 Most importantly, how do you get started with the paleo diet?
-To answer your questions, we’ve put together a complete guide to the paleo diet for your consumption here.
+To answer your questions, we’ve put together a complete guide to the paleo diet.

-Now, please note that this comprehensive guide to the paleo diet is just that – comprehensive – it’s pretty long.
-To make things easier, we’ve created a short index here so you can jump to whatever part of the guide you like.
-You can also download this complete guide in a pdf (coming soon).
+Now, please note that this comprehensive guide to the paleo diet is just that – comprehensive.
+It’s pretty long.
+To make things easier, we’ve created a short index here, so that you can jump to whichever part of the guide you’d like to read.

-- What Foods Can I Eat On The Paleo Diet?
+- 8 What Can I Eat on The Paleo Diet?

 What Is The Paleo Diet?

 The paleo diet is a focus on eating natural, real food that is widely available with little or no processing.
 In other words, the paleo diet focuses on eating the way nature intended us to eat.

 Our current diet is relatively recent, as we’ve only been eating this way for about 10,000 years.
 In contrast, most estimates say that humans have been around for a little over two million years.
 Now that’s a long time.
 The paleo diet focuses on eating food the way we ate before the last 10,000 years.